-All children are encouraged to join a wide variety of sports and clubs to actively promote healthy lifestyles; these include, but are not limited to gymnastics, netball, football, tag rugby, dance, hockey, and basketball.
-These may be held during lunchtimes and/or after school.
+All children are encouraged to take part in a wide variety of sports and clubs to actively promote healthy lifestyles; these include, but are not limited to gymnastics, netball, football, tag rugby, dance, hockey, swimming and basketball.
+These may be held during lesson time, lunchtimes and/or after school.
 There are opportunities for KS2 children to represent the school at a range of Local Authority sports events such as Swimming Galas, Borough Sports, Sports Hall Athletics, Girls and Boys Football, Tag Rugby, and Netball.
 There are also opportunities for KS1 children to participate in Multi Skills Festivals, inter-school competitions and Samba Soccer.
 KS2 also take part in termly intra-house competitions where the children plan and run activities themselves using core skills developed through PE lessons.

 - 2.1 At Orleans Primary School, we use a variety of teaching and learning styles in PE lessons.
 Our principal aim is to develop the children's knowledge, skills and understanding and we do this through a mixture of whole class teaching and individual/group activities.
 Teachers draw attention to good examples of individual performance as models for other children and we encourage the children to evaluate their own work as well as the work of their peers.
-Within lessons, we give the children the opportunity to collaborate and experience a wide range of resources. - 2.2 In all classes, there are children of differing physical ability.
+Within lessons, we give the children the opportunity to collaborate and experience a wide range of resources. - 2.2 Across the school year, KS2 use Marble Hill Park for their outdoor PE lessons when a larger area is needed to get the best learning from their lessons. - 2.3 KS2 attend swimming lessons in line with the curriculum with the aim to; swim competently, confidently and proficiently over a distance of at least 25 metres; use a range of strokes effectively [for example, front crawl, backstroke and breaststroke] and perform safe self-rescue in different water-based situations.

+- 2.4 In all classes, there are children of differing physical ability.
 Whilst recognising this fact, we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this through a range of strategies: - Setting common tasks that are open-ended and can have a variety of results. - Setting tasks of increasing difficulty, where children can be extended at their pace, and knowing they do not need to complete all tasks. - Providing a range of challenges through provisions such as different space/distance, time/speed of activity, amount of people and/or selected people based on ability, apparatus and equipment chosen.